vasusharma7/mongo-utils/README.md

 }

 ```
+*In CLI mode, path of JSON file in above format should be provided to upload.

-- transferData function can be used as -
+#### transferData() function can be used as -

 ```
 (async () => {